Sylius/Sylius/bundles/SyliusInventoryBundle/installation.rst

 .. note::

     This example shows the full power of `StockableInterface`.
-    Bundle also provides `Stockable` entity which implements `StockableInterface` for you.
+    The bundle also provides an `Stockable` entity which implements `StockableInterface` for you.
-    By extending `Stockable` entity, example above can be dramatically simplified.
+    By extending the `Stockable` entity, the example above can be dramatically simplified.

-In order to track books inventory our `Book` entity must implement `StockableInterface`.
+In order to track the books inventory our `Book` entity must implement `StockableInterface`.
-Note that we added ``->getSku()`` method which is alias to ``->getIsbn()``, this is the power of the interface, we have a full control over entity mapping.
+Note that we added ``->getSku()`` method which is alias to ``->getIsbn()``, this is the power of the interface, we now have full control over the entity mapping.
-Similar goes for ``->getInventoryName()`` which exposes book title as display name for our stockable entity.
+In the same way ``->getInventoryName()`` exposes the book title as the displayed name for our stockable entity.

-Next step requires creating the `InventoryUnit` entity, let’s do this now.
+The next step requires the creating of the `InventoryUnit` entity, let’s do this now.

 .. code-block:: php